ingo/ingo.github.io/_recipes/scallop_ceviche_with_aguachile.md

 time: 1 hour 10 minutes
 title: Scallop Ceviche with Aguachile
 ---

+Served with thinly sliced scallops that have been just cured in fresh lime juice.
 This recipe is a specialty of Gran Eléctrica in Brooklyn, New York, where chef David Goody serves aguachile with thinly sliced scallops that have been just cured in fresh lime juice.

 ### Ingredients